MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 To use AI-powered Copilot features in Power Pages:

-- Your environment must be located in the United States, Europe, United Kingdom, Australia, or India regions.
-Review the [data storage and processing geographic regions](/microsoft-copilot-studio/manage-data-movement-outside-us#data-storage-and-processing-geographic-regions) for Azure Open AI and Bing search services.
-- Your browser language must be set to US-English.
 - Your tenant administrator must turn on the setting **Publish Copilots with AI features** in the Power Platform admin center.
 - Copilot uses Microsoft Copilot Studio generative answers.
 Refer to Copilot Studio [Quotas & Pricing](/microsoft-copilot-studio/nlu-boost-conversations#whats-supported) for more details.